arthyn/kartchners/site/products/Chicken/stuffed-breasts.md

   Stuffed Boneless Chicken Breasts with Your Choice of Stuffing 1 per pack
 product_options:
-- option_name: jalapeno and cream cheese
+- option_name: jalapeno and cream cheese wrapped in bacon
   option_price: 11.09
 - option_name: pineapple and cream cheese wrapped in bacon
   option_price: 11.09